 A mathematical development of quantum theory.
 The first part of the course focuses on solving the Schrodinger equation in one, two and three dimensions.
-Further topics include the theory of angular momentum, the hydrogen atom, identical particles and quantum statistics, and time- independent perturbation theory.
+Further topics include the theory of angular momentum, the hydrogen atom, identical particles and quantum statistics, and time-independent perturbation theory.

+- Prerequisite: PHYS 223 and MATH 249

+- Offering: Alternate springs

-Instructor: Altman, Kleinert, Watkins
+- Instructor: Altman, Kleinert, Watkins